1austrartsua1/projSplitFit/docs/examples.rst

   projSplit = ps.ProjSplitFit()
   projSplit.addData(X,y,loss=2,linearOp=H,normalize=False)

 Note that, by default, the intercept term :math:`v_0` is incorporated into the loss.
+The complete code for the example, including reading input data from files, maybe found in ``examples/RareFeatureSelection.py``.
+The example is configured to solve the instance with :math:`\lambda=10^{-4}` and :math:`\mu=0.5`, and the data files are in the directory ``examples/data``.

 We now consider the two regularization terms.
 In the first regularization term, the notation :math:`v_{-r}`, as introduced in